-- Sativa Organics – This water-soluble concentrate has 30 mg/serving and is 10x more bioavailable than oil-based CBD.
+- Hemp Euphoria – This strawberry flavored, water-soluble concentrate has 500mg in 30mL and is 10x more bioavailable than oil-based CBD.
 Water-soluble means it is readily absorbed and starts working faster too.
 This extract is organically grown and cultivated.

-- Hemp Bridge – These CBD gummies contain 125 mg per gummy and are another kid-friendly option.
-The ingredients are non-GMO, organic, and vegan.
-They are made from American grown hemp and undergo third-party testing.
+- Charlotte’s Web Gummies – These CBD gummies contain 10 mg per serving and are paired with L-Theanine and Lemon Balm.
+They are made from American grown hemp and flavored with natural juices from fruits and vegetables.

 Some Final Thoughts